MorrisJobke/morrisjobke.github.io/_posts/2014-01-09-My-backup-strategy.md

 ready to set up the software part.

 The actual backup is done using [rsnapshot][] ([Ubuntuusers wiki - german][]).
-To invoke this a litte helper script is called using a udev rule.
+To invoke this a litte helper script is called using a udev rule and a systemd service.

+## systemd service

+The actual script has to be started as an systemd service.
+Otherwise it will be killed by systemd/udev.
+I created following service file `/etc/systemd/system/backup@.service` as described [here][].

+	[Unit]
+	Description=Backup to USB HDD
+	BindsTo=dev-%i.device

+	[Service]
+	Type=simple
+	ExecStart=path/to/Backup/backup.sh

 ## udev rule